go-chi/httprate/README.md

 CloudFlare https://blog.cloudflare.com/counting-things-a-lot-of-different-things/.

-The sliding window counter pattern is accurate, smooths traffic and offers a simple counter design to share a rate-limit amoung a cluster of servers.
+The sliding window counter pattern is accurate, smooths traffic and offers a simple counter design to share a rate-limit among a cluster of servers.
 For example, if you'd like to use redis to coordinate a rate-limit across a group of microservices you just need to implement the httprate.LimitCounter interface to support an atomic increment and get.